Overview of Creative Writing Courses

 It also gives writers interested in doing the 10-Month Novel and Script First Draft Course an excellent opportunity to explore and develop characters and story ideas before embarking on the longer journey.

 These courses are challenging and require commitment and determination.
+They are only run once per year.

 Character and Critique Short Story Course: This is a six-week course during which you will explore the characters you want to write about, be introduced to key elements of story structure, write up to eight, 800-word scenarios and receive constructive feedback on every story you write.